adiog/cpp-precompiler/README.md

 The types?
 ==========
 Yes, the types.
 I do not want to see microsoft mixing with types.
 I simply do not get why the concept of coroutine may be mixed with a function.
-Why the first paragraph of the proposal has to deal with the main function, while having the the concept of coroutine has nothing to do with regular function at all.
+Why the first paragraph of the proposal has to deal with the main function, while having the concept of coroutine has nothing to do with regular function at all.

 Tell me more?
 =============